 All of the support and maintenance tasks of IT asset management can be outsourced to managed service providers (MSPs).
 An MSP can also assist with the capacity planning tasks of IT asset management by providing records of past resource usage.
 This information feeds into calculations of required infrastructure to match the needs of a natural increase in activity or expansion of service through the addition of new users, endpoints, and/or software.

 The software tools required by an MSP are different from those required by an in-house IT Department.
 The main difference lies in the access procedures as all support activities will be carried out from a different location.
 The suite of tools needed for this off-site activity is called a “remote monitoring and management system,” or “RMM.”

 Apart from the tools that technicians need to implement remote support and monitoring functions.
 The MSP needs team management, customer management, and contracts management utilities.
 The package of software that supports these MSP management activities is referred to as “PSA,” which stands for “professional services automation.”

 An example of an MSP software platform is the Atera system.
 This is a cloud-based service that includes both PSA and RMM packages.
 So, all of the IT asset management tasks of the MSP can be carried out through the Atera portal.
 As an online service, Atera is accessed through a standard web browser, which means that the MSP does not need to install any software on its own site or maintain any of its own hardware to support that software.
 You can evaluate Atera by registering for a free trial on their website.

 Tooling for IT asset management

 The key requirement of successful IT asset management is having the right tools for the job.
+We get into more detail on the best tools for ITAM in a related post.
 Many aspects of IT asset management are open to interpretation.
 Variables such as equipment lifetime and service level standard are all matters of policy.
 The decisions on policy are your key policy tool; the software, just supports your strategy.